 The clutter of stuff preoccupied my mind.
 Target would put storage bins on sale and I’d think that I needed new ones to sort the stuff and make it look better.
 Instead of getting rid of games and Christmas I’d add to the existing ones.
 And on and on.
 So my garage became a storage room of stuff that needed to get to Good Will.

 It was robbing me of my motherhood time.

 I know that seems extreme, but it was.
-And last year I bought the life changing magic of tidying up (affiliate link) and started the journey of changing my life.
+And then I bought the life changing magic of tidying up (affiliate link) and started the journey of changing my life.
 I didn’t know how much mental energy was spent taking care of clutter.
 I didn’t want certain doors opened if friends came over, dressers were bursting with shirts so when laundry was done it was a chore to put it away, there were more books than could be read.
 And I was mentally exhausted.

 It was challenging in the beginning to get rid of things.